shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 A Basic Configuration was downloaded and configured when the project was accessed.
 The Publish app and other software packages available with the Default Configuration were detected and automatically added to the **Apps** pane.

-**Step 4:** Once the project is loaded, click on your profile Avatar at the bottom right of the screen.
+**Step 4:** Once the project is loaded, select your profile **Avatar** at the bottom right of the screen.
 In the popup menu select **Advanced project setup…** to initiate the Advanced Project Setup Wizard.

 ![Advanced project setup](../../../images/learning_content/toolkit_basics_guides/advanced_config/6_advanced_project_setup.png)